melosun-lab/Operating-System-Exploration/kernel_module/README.md

 ## Building

-To build this kernel module, simply run "make" command in ~/cs111/lab-00.
+To build this kernel module, simply run "make" command.
 Then, insert this kernel module by running "sudo insmod proc_count.ko"

 ## Running